sloanahrens/resume/resume.md

 -- *Tech: Google App Engine, Django, Python, Early Google-Maps API*

 - **3/2008 - 6/2009: Mill Creek Software**: trained as a junior “full-stack” developer with Microsoft’s software development tools; worked on several client projects including business management software for a large summer-camp company and a heavy construction blasting company.
+-- *Tech: Microsoft C#.NET, VB.NET, SQL-Server, Python, Django, PostgreSQL*

 ### Education:

 - Bachelor of Science in Physics, Minor in Computer Science, University of Arkansas - Fayetteville, graduated 2005.
+- Undergraduate job writing PDF homework/test solutions (with LaTeX and Adobe Illustrator) for calculus-based introductory physics classes, used by hundreds of students each semester; deploying and managing (very simple) class website.
+- Worked toward (but did not complete) Master of Science in Physics at UA.
+- Taught four semesters of lab courses for calculus-based introductory physics classes, including lab setup, some lecturing, lots of problem-solving, lots of helping students with homework problems.
 - Conducted research involving the numerical calculation of fully relativistic gravitational radiation signatures, coded in MATLAB, C and Fortran.